Nortech-ai/multi-aws-credentials/README.md

 For use cases where aws cli profiles are not sufficient

 Options:
   -V, --version                                   output the version number -h, --help                                      display help for command

 Commands:
-  add [options] <name> [id] [secret]                      Add a profile change <name>                                           Change the current (default) profile list                                                    list profiles rename <current-name> <new-name>                        Rename a profile upsert [options] <name> [id] [secret]                   Add a profile if it doesn't exist, otherwise replace it env <name>                                              Outputs a profile as shell compatible variable exports, for use with eval env-run <name> [script...]
+  add [options] <name> [id] [secret] [region]     Add a profile change <name>                                   Change the current (default) profile list                                            list profiles rename <current-name> <new-name>                Rename a profile upsert [options] <name> [id] [secret] [region]  Add a profile if it doesn't exist, otherwise replace it env <name>                                      Outputs a profile as shell compatible variable exports, for use with eval env-run <name> [script...]
 Run a command with configured environment variables.
-Pass command after -- or through
-                                                          stdin
-  replace [options] <current-name> <new-id> <new-secret>  Replace a profile encrypt <name>                                          Encrypt a profile with a password remove <name>                                           Remove a profile help [command]                                          display help for command
+Pass command after -- or through stdin encrypt <name>                                  Encrypt a profile with a password remove <name>                                   Remove a profile help [command]                                  display help for command
 ```

 ## How it works